clarexie98/advanced-ai-science-training-series/01-AI-at-Scale/Homework1_README.md

 # Homework 1:

+- Make sure that the single GPU code runs on Polaris.
+- The counting of ranks, does not necessarily has to be a mix-and-match between `mpi4py` and `PALS`.
+Try to implement the rank counting method using just `PALS` or `mpi4py`. `device_count()` methods can be useful here.
+- Play with different dimensions of the `src` and `tgt` tensors.
+- Explore the cost of collective communication, by setting up a scenario, where you have only two ranks, but each rank resides on a different node.
+Profile and try to reason about the results.
+- Try other file formats to explore the I/O bottleneck.
+- Make the tensors really large, specially the 2nd and 3rd dimension and explore different data types.

 ## 1. Single GPU

 I implemented `pytorch_single_gpu.py` which runs successfully on Polaris, completing 10 epochs of training in 16.38s on synthetic transformer data.